 The lectures of approximately 15 minutes are alternated with a compilation of videos about the placement and relocation, making and demolition of works of art in Rotterdam, including images of the triumphal procession through the city of Rotterdam.
 Santa Claus, the transport of the 'Anteater' from Calder to Düsseldorf, the lessons to the 'Sorry' city caller by Elmgreen & Dragset and the restoration of The apples from Kees Franse.

 The art collection of the city of Rotterdam is not only extensive, but especially of unprecedented high and special quality.
 The origin of this Rotterdam art collection is in the reconstruction period.
 Visual art was in high demand, artworks had to provide universal symbols that gave comfort and strength in times of despair and a city in ruins.
 The start of this quirky collection was made with three figureheads of the city: The destroyed city by Ossip Zadkine (1953), the untitled sculpture by Naum Gabo for the Bijenkorf (1957), and the brick relief (Wall Relief no 1., 1955) by Henry Moore.

 Z-Files, Art and the City

 BKOR en Sculpture International Rotterdam are programs from CBK Rotterdam.
-They work closely together to strengthen and renew the Rotterdam public space.
-They regularly organize this Z-Files about art and the city in which art, public space and the city are addressed through lectures, presentations and excursions.
+They work closely together to strengthen and renew the public space in Rotterdam.
+This is how they organize regularly Z-Files about art and the city in which art, public space and the city are addressed through lectures, presentations and excursions.
 The aim of the program is to bring attention to the special collection of artworks in the public space of Rotterdam and to highlight current developments in the city.